-Any sediment, leaves, debris, spilt fluids or other waste that collects on our parking lots and sidewalks will be carried by runoff to our storm drain inlets.
-This waste material will settle in our storm drain system increasing maintenance cost and solid and dissolved waste in our runoff can pass through our system ultimately polluting Utah lake.
+Any sediment, leaves, debris, spilt fluids or other waste that collects on our asphalt and sidewalks will be carried by runoff to our storm drain inlets.
+This waste material will settle in our storm drain system increasing maintenance cost and solid and dissolved waste in our runoff can pass through our system ultimately polluting Utah Lake.

 Maintenance involves regular sweeping, but it can also involve pavement washing to remove stains, slick spots and improve appearance when necessary.
 Use our Pavement Maintenance and the Pavement Washing SOPs to manage pollutants that collect on our pavements.
+The SOPs for the project include silt fences, inlet protection, and a staging location to eliminate excess runoff.
+Visual inspection will happen weekly in the spring and summer months and be reduced to monthly in the winter months or as weather conditions require.